CSAF, spouse visit RAF Mildenhall, discuss Air Force future, taking care of Airmen and families

-U.S. Air Force Chief of Staff Gen. CQ Brown, Jr. and his wife, Mrs. Sharene
+RAF MILDENHALL, England—U.S. Air Force Chief of Staff Gen. CQ Brown, Jr. and his wife, Mrs. Sharene Brown, spent time with Airmen at Royal Air Force Mildenhall, England, Dec.
+21, 2022, visiting the base for the first time since Brown became the service’s most senior uniformed member.

+While here, Brown met with Airmen to discuss various topics at RAF Mildenhall’s strategic operating location, which help to ensure the national security of the U.S., allies and partners.

+The visit gave Team Mildenhall the opportunity to highlight their innovative efforts in standing the watch and to hear directly from Brown on shaping the force as a multi-capable entity ready for any environment.

 |Date Taken: